Six ways to prevent fires at home

 - Replace units that are damaged or not up to code.

-- Use electrical devices and appliances properly.
+- Use electrical devices and appliances (This hyperlink will open in a new tab). properly.
 For example, don’t overload extension cords and outlets.

 - Keep an eye on your electrical devices and appliances: the cord should be in good condition, never stripped or cracked.

 - Pay particular attention to outlets that don’t work and switches that get hot.